rfjakob/earlyoom/MANPAGE.md

 running as your user.

 #### -N /PATH/TO/SCRIPT
-Run the given script for each process killed.
+Run the given script for each process killed, afterwards.
 Must be an absolute path.

 Within the script, information about the killed process can be obtained via the following environment variables: